sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/otsim/README.md

           type: fd-server
           infrastructure: power-distribution # will default to infrastructure in app metadata if not provided

-          # The `message-bus`, `helics`, and `cpu-module` keys available
+          # The `message-bus`, `helics`, `cpu-module`, and `ground-truth-module`
-          # in the app metadata can be overridden on a per host basis here.
+          # keys available in the app metadata can be overridden on a per host
-          # The only difference is for the `helics.federate` setting,
+          # basis here.
+The only difference is for the `helics.federate`
-          # which when defined in the host metadata specifies the name to
+          # setting, which when defined in the host metadata specifies the name
-          # use for the federate the device will be providing.
+          # to use for the federate the device will be providing.
+If enabled
+          # globally, the `ground-truth-module` can be disabled on a per host
+          # basis by explicitly setting the value to null or false.

           helics:
             # Defaults to helics.broker in app metadata if not provided.